Make changes to your work permit in limited cases

 • work under the same conditions of your original work permit until we process your application

-If your application is approved the expiry date of your new work permit will match whichever comes first, the:
+If your application is approved, the expiry date of your new work permit will match whichever comes first, the:

-• expiry date of your passport
+• expiry date of your passport,

-• expiry date of your healthcare insurance, or
+• expiry date of your health insurance,

-I want to change employers
+I need to change my employer

 If you have a work permit under the Working Holiday category, you have an open work permit.
 This means that you can change employers whenever you want or need to.

-Under the Young Professionals and International Co-op (Internship) categories, you can only change your employer if you have a valid reason.
+Under the Young Professionals and International Co-op (Internship) categories, you can change your employer only if you have a valid reason.
 Your new job must still meet the requirements of the Young Professionals or International Co-op categories.

 Examples of valid reasons to change your employer include: